What is Checking Account?

 A checking account is a kind of deposits account that allows the holder to make a withdrawal and deposit money.
 It is also known as a demand account or transactional account.
 There are various types of checking account which caters the need of different individuals like personal, Business, Interest-bearing, student account.
 Depending on the need and eligibility, one can choose any of them.

 It helps the holder to make online purchases, or use ATM debit card for making purchases without carrying cash.
 It offers convenience and safety to the holder and it also increases cash mobility.
 Sometimes financial institutions may reflect only a negative part of the account holder.
 Also, sometimes FI may place restrictions on cash withdrawals which may be dissatisfying.

 This has been a guide to what is Checking Account and its definition.
-Here we discuss the types of checking account along with examples, advantages, and disadvantages.
+Here we discuss the types of checking accounts along with examples, advantages, and disadvantages.
 You can learn more about Finance from the following articles –